valtix-security/terraform-provider-valtix/docs/resources/spoke_vpc.md

 resource "valtix_spoke_vpc" "valtix_spoke" {
   service_vpc_id             = valtix_service_vpc.service_vpc.id
   spoke_vpc_id               = "https://www.googleapis.com/compute/v1/projects/project-003-281801/global/networks/gcp-auto-spoke6"
-  spoke_vpc_csp_account_name = "gcp-account-1"
+  spoke_vpc_csp_account_name = "gcp-account-2"
 }
 ```

 ## Argument Reference
 * `service_vpc_id` - (Required) Service VPC/VNet ID
 * `spoke_vpc_id` - (Required) Spoke VPC/VNet ID
-* `spoke_vpc_csp_account_name` - (Optional - AWS, GCP) Valtix CSP Account Name where the Spoke VPC resides (if different from the Valtix CSP Account Name in which the Service VPC resides)
+* `spoke_vpc_csp_account_name` - (Optional - AWS, Azure, GCP) Valtix CSP Account Name where the Spoke VPC/VNet resides.
+This argumnent is only required if the Spoke VPC/VNet is in a different Account than the Service VPC/VNet.
-* `spoke_vpc_region` - (Optional - AWS) Region where the spoke vpc exists (if different from the CSP account name in which Service VPC is created)
+* `spoke_vpc_region` - (Optional - AWS) AWS Region where the Spoke VPC resides.
+This argument is only required if the Spoke VPC is in a different Region than the Service VPC.
-* `transit_gateway_attachment_subnets` - (Optional - AWS) List of Subnet Ids used to attach to the Transit Gateway.
-By default, a random subnet in each availability zone is selected
+* `transit_gateway_attachment_subnets` - (Optional - AWS) List of Subnet IDs (one per Availability Zone) within the Spoke VPC that will be used to orchestrate the Transit Gateway Attachment ENIs.
+If not specified, a randomly selected Subnet in each Availability Zone will be used.

 ## Attribute Reference
 * `id` - ID of the Spoke VPC resource